-- Resurfacing Agreements two model agreements, one for federally funded projects and one for state-funded projects, that reflect the common needs of public agencies and railroads when resurfacing highway sections at railroad crossings, including railroad-specific issues and solutions to deliver the necessary smooth transitions to the adjacent pavement sections. - ► Highway Overpass Agreement a standard agreement with provisions that reflect safety and operational requirements critical to this type of project. - ► Warning Devices Agreement a standard agreement specific to projects involving installation, maintenance, improvements, and replacement of warning devices such as gates and lights. - ▶ Pipe and Wire Agreement a type of agreement required for installation, construction, or maintenance of drainage pipes, pipelines, utility lines, and other linear structures that intersect a railway.
+- Preliminary Engineering Agreement brief project details can be inserted into this standard preliminary engineering (PE) agreement to quickly authorize engineering reviews by the railroad, and expedite PE for the public agency. - Resurfacing Agreements two model agreements, one for federally funded projects and one for state-funded projects, that reflect the common needs of public agencies and railroads when resurfacing highway sections at railroad crossings, including railroad-specific issues and solutions to deliver the necessary smooth transitions to the adjacent pavement sections. - Highway Overpass Agreement a standard agreement with provisions that reflect safety and operational requirements critical to this type of project. - Warning Devices Agreement a standard agreement specific to projects involving installation, maintenance, improvements, and replacement of warning devices such as gates and lights. - Pipe and Wire Agreement a type of agreement required for installation, construction, or maintenance of drainage pipes, pipelines, utility lines, and other linear structures that intersect a railway.
 The frequency of pipe and wire projects has led to standardized agreements and approaches to construction and maintenance.

-Training materials for both the recommended practices and the model agreements/sample contracts are also available.
+Training materials for both the recommended practices and the model agreements/sample contracts are in development.